 When it comes to the flavours and traditions of Georgian cuisine compared to Armenia or Azerbaijan, Georgian is the most diverse and flavourful in my opinion.
 I will say, however, it can be difficult to find a restaurant serving anything other than Georgian food, especially outside of Tbilisi.
 So if you crave some international fare once in a while, Georgia may not be the best option for you.

 Armenia, located to the south of Georgia, sees fewer visitors than its neighbour to the north, but that doesn’t mean that it’s not worth visiting at all.
 Quite the contrary, Armenia boasts beautiful mountain scenery, a sophisticated capital city, and incredibly friendly locals who are keen to show you the best of their country.

 Bordered by Georgia to the north, Turkey to the south, Azerbaijan to the east, and Iran to the southeast, Armenia has been influenced by many cultures throughout the centuries and has a fascinating and at times heartbreaking history.

 So if you’re wondering whether you should visit Armenia vs Georgia or Azerbaijan, here are the merits to Armenia:

-There are a few airports in Armenia, but the only real international airport is in Yerevan, which does serve 30-odd international destinations directly, many of which lie in Russia and other Eastern European countries.
+There are a few airports in Armenia, but the only major international airport is in Yerevan, which does serve 30-odd international destinations directly, many of which lie in Russia and other Eastern European countries.
 Therefore, if you fly into Armenia, it is likely you’ll need to make a connecting flight.